Forgery of Foreign Bills Act 1803: Subsequent developments

-Repeal
+The punishment of whipping for a person guilty of an offence under section 2 of the act were repealed for Scotland by section 2 of the Criminal Justice Act 1948 (11 & 12 Geo.
+6. c.
+58).

-This Act was repealed for the Republic of Ireland by sections 2 and 3 of, and Part 4 of Schedule 2 to, the Statute Law Revision Act 2007.
+The whole act was repealed for the Republic of Ireland by sections 2 and 3 of, and part 4 of schedule 2 to, the Statute Law Revision Act 2007.

 The Draft Statute Law (Repeals) Bill 2012, contained in the nineteenth report on statute law revision of the Law Commission and the Scottish Law Commission, proposed repealing the Act for Scotland.

-The whole Act was repealed in Scotland by section 1 of, and Group 4 of Part 2 of Schedule 1 to, the Statute Law (Repeals) Act 2013.
+The whole act was repealed by section 1 of, and group 4 of part 2 of schedule 1 to, the Statute Law (Repeals) Act 2013.